loomio/loomio-docs/en/src/user_manual/polls/starting_proposals/index.md

 ### Standalone proposal or poll

-You can also start a standalone proposal or poll from your group page, from the **Polls** tab on your group page.
+You can also run a standalone proposal or poll from your group page, from the **Polls** tab on your group page.
 Click on **New Poll** and select your proposal or poll template.

 ![](standalone_poll.png)